What is heavy bleeding?

 - there are other symptoms such as pain

 Sometimes with heavy menstrual bleeding, iron levels can get low.
-Your doctor may get you to take a blood test and recommend iron therapy if levels are low.
-This usually involves taking an iron supplement daily.
+Your doctor might get you to take a blood test and recommend iron therapy if levels are found to be low.
+This usually involves taking an iron supplement daily or, if levels are very low, an iron infusion.

-Cox SM, Cromwell D, Mahmood T, Templeton A et al. The delivery of heavy menstrual bleeding services in England and Wales after publication of national guidelines: a survey of hospitals.
+Cox SM, Cromwell D, Mahmood T, Templeton A, La Corte B, van der Meulen J. The delivery of heavy menstrual bleeding services in England and Wales after publication of national guidelines: a survey of hospitals.
 BMC Health Serv Res.
 2013 Nov 25;13(1):491.
-Hallberg et al. Menstrual blood loss – a population study.
-Variation at different ages and attempts to define normality.
-Acta Obste Gynaecol Scand 1966; 45:320.